Interior design is a quandary for a lot of people.…

-The best part is we’re no longer bound by the selection of wall art in a store or even a series of stores – many of which will be getting their art from the same wholesale supplier, resulting in a generic look and feel that leaves your home feeling tired and dull.
-We now can take our own photos or artwork and turn them into high-quality pieces of art, keeping our designs fresh – and personal.
+The best part is we’re no longer bound by the selection of wall art in a store or even a series of stores.
+Many of these stores source their art from the same wholesale supplier.
+This results in a generic look and feel that leaves your home feeling tired and dull.
+We now have the freedom to express ourselves by taking our own photos or artwork and turning them into high-quality pieces of art.
+This keeps our interiors fresh, unique and personal.

-But many amateur designers don’t use the most powerful and easiest tool at their disposal: The crop tool.
-Cropping is something anyone can do in any software program – you need just the most rudimentary and basic computer skills to crop a photo.
-But cropping by itself can have such an impact on the image you eventually put up on the wall it’s possibly the only absolutely essential preparatory step you take before ordering prints.
+But many amateur designers don’t use the most powerful and easiest tool at their disposal: the crop tool.
+Cropping is something anyone can do in any software program.
+Cropping requires only the most rudimentary computer skills.
+But cropping can have a transformative effect on your image.
+It’s one of the most essential preparatory steps you need take before ordering prints.

 Cropping for Canvas Printing: Shifting Focus

 The first thing to consider is the focus of your image.
-This will require you to step back and be totally objective for a moment: Remember that as the photographer, or the designer, you know what you think is the focal point of the image.
+This will require you to step back and be totally objective for a moment.
+Remember that as the photographer, or the designer, you know what you think is the focal point of the image.
 But will visitors to your space get it?

 Cropping is the fastest and easiest way to adjust this.
 Getting rid of a little space to one side can shift the subject more to the centre and make your image pop off the walls.